Setting boundaries in relationships is vital for respect.

-- Clearly representing what you are thinking and feeling, both verbally and using body language.
+- Clearly represent what you think and feel, both verbally and using body language.

-- Making no apology for the way you feel.
+- Make no apology for the way you feel.

-- By refusing to manipulate others with false guilt.
+- Refuse to manipulate others with false guilt.

 Assertiveness is clearly stating what you want and what you need as a means to an end.
 Being assertive does not mean you need to be pushy.
 You have the right to be human and take full responsibility for your actions.